cdl-geneseo/geneseo-dictionary/O/O.D..md

 # O.D.

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : O.D.

 Created by  Unknown User (mem32) on Nov 20, 2012

 (abbv.) - Common abbreviation for overdose (McNiffe, N-R, 2012)